 The dominant partner (usually called the dom or top) takes psychological and/or physical control over the submissive partner (called the sub or bottom).
 Partners may sometimes also switch roles during a BDSM session.
 Mind that a BDSM session is also known as a “BDSM scene” or “BDSM play.”

 An important structure of BDSM Play is that it is possible for the consenting partners to withdraw their consent at any point during a session.
-That is, by using a safe word (i.e. safeword) that was agreed upon on in advance or by using a safe symbol or safe gesture (the latter two especially when speech is restricted), the session will be immediately aborted.
+That is, by using a safe word (also written as safeword) that was agreed upon on in advance or by using a safe symbol or safe gesture (the latter two applicable when speech is restricted), the session will be aborted immediately.

 People are drawn to engaging in BDSM for a variety of reasons.
 For instance, motives may be curiosity, wanting to experience new sensations, exploring power dynamics, self-discovery, enhancing intimacy, experimenting with (sexual and non-sexual) fantasies, or release of emotions, stress, and anxiety, to name some.

-Some people enjoy the physical and emotional sensations that BDSM practices evoke, such as bondage, pain, pleasure, or humiliation, or sometimes they just want to see what their limits and boundaries are.
+Some people enjoy the physical and emotional sensations that BDSM practices evoke, such as bondage, pain, pleasure, or humiliation, or sometimes they just want to know what their limits and boundaries are.

-BDSM can also deepen intimacy and connection between couples because of the shared experiential intimacy and the mutual exploration of vulnerability, trust, communication, boundaries and desires.
+An important motive for couples, is that BDSM can deepen the emotional connection between them because of the shared experiential intimacy and the mutual exploration of vulnerability, trust, communication, boundaries and desires.

-Individuals who do not have a partner or have a partner who is not willing to engage in BDSM practices, may want to hire a professional who offers BDSM experiences, such as a Dominatrix or they may want to join other likeminded individuals who practice together in a BDSM Dungeon (a dedicated BDSM play space or play zone) or in BDSM play parties or BDSM clubs.
+Those who don’t have a partner or have a partner who is not willing to engage in BDSM practices may want to hire a BDSM professional, such as a Prodomme, or they may want to join other likeminded people who practice together in a BDSM Dungeon, in BDSM Play parties, or in BDSM clubs.